Klemmworks/dailyjoke/README.md

 # npm package - @klemmworks/dailyjoke

-The one-and-only npm package that returns a different joke, every single day.
+The one-and-only npm package that returns one or more jokes, every single day.

 ## Installation
 `npm install --save @klemmworks/dailyjoke`